meynalcantara/meynalcantara/README.md

-# Nice to meet you, I'm Charmaine!
+# Hello!
+I'm Charmaine.
+Nice to meet you!

 **Operations & Strategy | Data Analyst | SQL • Python • Excel • Power BI | From kitchens to queries**